A modelling and computational study of the frustration index in signed networks: Introduction

 \section{Introduction}

 Local ties between entities lead to global structures in networks.
 Ties can be formed as a result of interactions and individual preferences of the entities in the network.
-The dual nature of interactions in various contexts means the ties may form in two opposite types, namely positive ties and negative ties.
+The dual nature of interactions in various contexts means that the ties may form in two opposite types, namely positive ties and negative ties.
 In a social context, this is interpreted as friendship versus enmity or trust versus distrust between people.
 The term \textit{signed network} embodies a multitude of concepts involving relationships characterisable by ties with plus and minus signs. \textit{Signed graphs} are used to model such networks where edges have positive and negative signs. \textit{Structural balance} in signed graphs is a macro-scale structural property that has become a focus in network science.

-Structural balance theory was the first attempt to understand the sources of tensions and conflicts in groups of people with signed ties \cite{heider_social_1944}.
+Balance theory was the first attempt to understand the sources of tensions and conflicts in groups of people with signed ties \cite{heider_social_1944}.
 According to balance theory, some structural configurations of people with signed ties lead to social tension and therefore are not balanced.

-Using graph-theoretic concepts, Cartwright and Harary identified cycles of the graph (closed-walks with distinct nodes) as the origins of tension, in particular cycles containing an odd number of negative edges \cite{cartwright_structural_1956}.
+In network context, if the vertex set of a signed network can be partitioned into $k \leq 2$ subsets such that each negative edge joins vertices belonging to different subsets, it is called a \textit{balanced} network \cite{cartwright_structural_1956}.
+Using graph-theoretic concepts, Cartwright and Harary identified cycles of the graph as the origins of tension, in particular cycles containing an odd number of negative edges \cite{cartwright_structural_1956}.
 By definition, signed graphs in which no such cycles are present satisfy the property of structural balance.
-The vertex set of a \textit{balanced} signed network can be partitioned into $k \leq 2$ subsets such that each negative edge joins vertices belonging to different subsets \cite{cartwright_structural_1956}.
-For graphs that are not totally balanced, a distance from total balance (a measure of partial balance) can be computed.
+For graphs that are not totally balanced, a distance from total balance (a measure of partial balance \cite{aref2015measuring}) can be computed.
 Among various measures is the \textit{frustration index} that indicates the minimum number of edges whose removal (or equivalently, negation) results in balance \cite{abelson_symbolic_1958,harary_measurement_1959,zaslavsky_balanced_1987}.
-In what follows, we discuss previous works related to the frustration index.
+In what follows, we discuss previous works related to the frustration index (also called the \textit{line index of balance} \cite{harary_measurement_1959}).
+We use both names, line index of balance and frustration index, interchangeably in this paper.